Compadre Academy

-Compadre Academy (formerly Compadre High School) is a high school in the Tempe Union High School District in Tempe, Arizona.
-It serves as a faster-paced alternative high school for students who wish to get ahead in their high school credits.
-Compadre Academy formerly consisted of two campuses due to one of the schools being under construction to add more facilities.
-Subsequently, the other school was closed and has since had its students moved to the now much larger and renovated campus.
+Compadre Academy or Compadre High School was a high school in the Tempe Union High School District in Tempe, Arizona.
+It functioned as an accelerated alternative high school designed for students seeking to complete their high school credits more quickly.
+Compadre Academy once consisted of two campuses due to one of the schools being under construction to add more facilities.
+As of the end of the 2024 school year, both sites were shut down.
+The Guadalupe location was repurposed as the professional development center and district office.

 Athletics

-Compadre Academy's mascot is the Lobo.
+Compadre Academy's mascot was the Lobo.

 Partnership

 In 2017, Tempe Union High School District entered into an agreement with Arizona State University to operate a charter school on the Compadre Academy campus, alongside the existing school.
-The new school, part of a network of the ASU Preparatory Academy charter schools operated by Arizona State University, will be called ASU Prep Compadre High School.
-The school will admit 100 9th and 10th graders in its first year and plans to grow to 400 students.
-It will offer Cambridge Curriculum and Arizona State University college courses in a blended (digital and in-person) format.
-Students will be required to complete a capstone course each year.
+The new school, part of a network of the ASU Preparatory Academy charter schools operated by Arizona State University, was called ASU Prep Compadre High School.
+The school planned to admit 100 9th and 10th graders in its first year and planned to grow to 400 students.